Junktown by Ralph Bakshi

 Lord of the Rings

 Bakshi's other fantasy film was 'Lord of the Rings' (1978), an ambitious adaptation of J.R.R.
 Tolkien's novel cyclus 'The Lord of the Rings' 1978).
-In the mid-1960s, Czech animation legend Jiri Trnka, illustrator Adolf Born and cartoon director Gene Deitch had tried to make an animated version, but never came further than one reel.
+In the mid-1960s, Czech animation legend Jiri Trnka, illustrator Adolf Born and cartoon director Gene Deitch had tried to make an animated version, but never went further than one reel.
 Producer William L. Snyder merely wanted them to make a cartoon adaptation so he could keep the film rights, as stipulated in his contract.
 Bakshi managed to make a 'Lord of the Rings' animated feature, but only got as far as the first of the three books.
 Another criticism was that the majority of the movie was rotoscoped.
-The picture therefore received mixed reviews.
+The picture received mixed reviews.
 Still, for more than 20 years, Bakshi's work was the only available film version of 'Lord of the Rings' and therefore easily became a cult movie.
 The picture was also parodied in Mad Magazine issue #210 (October 1979) by Frank Jacobs and Mort Drucker as a musical, under the title 'The Ring and I'.
 When Peter Jackson made his live-action version in 2001-2003, he managed to adapt all three novels of the trilogy.
 Because of this, Jackson's version has overshadowed Bakshi's version in the eyes of most Tolkien fans.

 Since 'Wizards' and 'Lord of the Rings' were fantasy films with a more family friendly tone, they disappointed fans of Bakshi's raunchier and more personal work.
 Nevertheless, the films paved the way for several other sword & sorcery animated features in the early 1980s, including Gerald Potterton's 'Heavy Metal' (1981), Don Bluth's 'The Secret of Nimh' (1982), Arthur Rankin Jr. and Jules Bass' 'The Last Unicorn' (1982) and Hayao Miyazaki's 'Nausicaä of the Valley of the Wind' (1984).
 Even the Disney Studios made an attempt at a more mature fantasy adventure picture, 'The Black Cauldron' (1985).